TanimMahbub/TanimMahbub/README.md

 <br/><br/>

 ---- ----- ------ ----
-- 🌱 I’m currently learning WordPress theme development
+- 🌱 I’m currently learning WordPress theme development and Web design in Figma
 - 💬 Ask me about CSS
 - 📫 How to reach me: tanim.mahbub001@gmail.com
 - ⚡ Fun fact: I'm boring like a **LAZY** sloth 😂🤣😂 and I LOVE experimenting, with cooking and web design & development, CSS in particular.